 - stage management.

-When it comes to choosing where to study it's useful to know which music colleges and universities regularly feature in university rankings and subject league tables.
-Popular institutions for studying music include:
+When it comes to choosing where to study, it's useful to check subject-specific rankings and league tables.

 - composition of music for film and television